Plan less, experience more

 Discover/Define

-For user interviews, I found guys who travel 🧳 a lot for different reasons together with their partners or alone.
-All interviews were conducted using video calls and included a brief, interview and debriefing.
+For user interviews, I found participants who travel 🧳 a lot for different reasons, either with their partners or alone.
+All interviews were conducted over video calls and included a short introduction, the interview itself, and a brief debrief at the end.

 BACKGROUND: